DOHZH/IE597Spring2024/README.md

 # IE597Spring2024

+## Update 3/18/2024
+1. I have already read the paper refered last meeting: New benchmark instances for the inventory routing problem
+2. Week8-9 folder:
+   1. note.md: reading note
+   2. pic: pictures in note

 ## Update 3/3/2024:
 1. This week, I finished the paper reading "Inventory routing problems: an introduction"
 2. Find some program of IRP solver